kishorekanala/VehicleSim/VehicleSystemsReports/VehicleLightingSystem/VehicleLightingSystem.md

 These lights are triggered using a switch shown as (5) in the diagram.

 Parking lamps are connected through simple physical electrical wiring and a switch.
+This is shown in the diagram below.

 | ![Parking Lights Wiring](ParkingLightsWiring.svg) |